GTA Online 2: What to Expect from GTA 6's Multiplayer

 - Cosmetic-focused monetization if Rockstar follows industry trends

-The key question is whether Rockstar leans into predatory monetization or opts for a more player-friendly model.
-The gaming landscape has shifted since 2013 — loot boxes have been regulated in some countries, players are more vocal about pay-to-win mechanics, and competing games have proven that cosmetic-only monetization can be wildly profitable.
+The real question is whether Rockstar leans into predatory monetization or opts for a more player-friendly model.
+The landscape has shifted since 2013: loot boxes have been regulated in some countries, players are more vocal about pay-to-win mechanics, and competing games have proven that cosmetic-only monetization can be wildly profitable.

 Cross-Play and Cross-Progression

-I’d bet on limited cross-play at minimum — perhaps opt-in rather than default — with cross-progression being more likely than shared servers.
+At minimum, limited cross-play seems plausible (perhaps opt-in rather than default), with cross-progression being more likely than fully shared servers.

 What’s Confirmed